vlantonakos/Booking-Reservation_App.v1/api/README.md

-# IN THIS VERSION(.v1), I CREATED models,components,routes FOR Hotel,User.
+# IN THIS VERSION(.v1), I CREATED models,components and routes FOR Hotel and User.